-The auditors of the Issuer are PricewaterhouseCoopers Auditores, S.L. (registered as auditors on the Registro Oficial de Auditores de Cuentas) who audited the Issuer's financial statements for each of the two financial years ended on 31 December 2019 and 31 December 2018 (which have been prepared in accordance with the International Financial Reporting Standards adopted by the EU ("IFRS-EU) and other provisions of the financial reporting framework applicable in Spain).
-Deloitte, S.L. (registered as auditors on the Registro Oficial de Auditores de Cuentas) audited the Issuer's financial statements for the financial year ended on 31 December 2017 (which have been prepared in accordance with IFRS-EU and other provisions of the financial reporting framework applicable in Spain).
+The auditors of the Issuer are PricewaterhouseCoopers Auditores, S.L. ("PwC") (registered as auditors on the Registro Oficial de Auditores de Cuentas) who audited the Issuer's financial statements for each of the three financial years ended on 31 December 2020, 31 December 2019 and 31 December 2018 (which have been prepared in accordance with the International Financial Reporting Standards adopted by the EU ("IFRS-EU") and other provisions of the financial reporting framework applicable in Spain).
+PwC has been appointed as auditor of the Issuer's accounts for the financial year ended on 31 December 2021.

-The Board of Directors of CaixaBank currently comprises 15 members, including the Chairman Mr. Jordi Gual (proprietary director), the CEO Mr. Gonzalo Gortázar (the only executive director of the Board) and the Lead Independent Director, Mr. John Reed (independent director).
+The Board of Directors of CaixaBank currently comprises 15 members, including the Chairman Mr. José Ignacio Goirigolzarri (executive director), the CEO Mr. Gonzalo Gortázar (executive director) and the Lead Independent Director, Mr. John Reed (independent director).